 In the Prevision.io platform you can set up connectors in order to connect the application directly to your data sources and generate datasets.

 The general logic to import data in Prevision.io is the following:

-- Connectors hold credentials & connection information (url, etc.) - Datasources point to a specific table or file - Datasets are imported form datasource
+- Connectors hold credentials & connection information (url, etc.) - Datasources define how the data will be extracted (SQL query, file path) - Datasets are used to create experiments and analyses